 Imhotep (Phil Walker-Harding)

 In Imhotep, players are builders in Egypt trying to get their colored stones into one of the five different areas to create five monuments, each of them scoring differently.
 Scoring can be based on your position, your chain of cubes, area majority, or by making sure your cubes belong to the last five cubes placed.
 On your turn, you can either place a cube on a boat, sail a boat to one of the five regions, get more cubes, or play an action card.
 The tricky part comes into play when you have to choose between getting more cubes on the boats while making sure they go to the right region, or making sure the cubes of you opponents go to the areas they don’t want.
 While this sounds easy, only those with the best timing and management skills of their stones will become Egypt’s best builder!
-This Egyptian-themed Spiel des Jahres Nominee is deceptively simple at heart, but features many interesting decisions to help you gaming through the cold winter months!
+This Egyptian-themed Spiel des Jahres Nominee is deceptively simple at heart, but features many interesting decisions to help you gaming through the cold winter months this Christmas!
 Get Imhotep here on Amazon.
+Or get the expansion this Christmas!

 7 Wonders Duel, photo by @theboardgeek.